Q-Minh/PhysicsBasedAnimationToolkit/README.md

 ```
 All calls to pbat will be profiled on a per-frame basis in the Tracy profiler server GUI.

-> *Use methods `begin_zone` and `end_zone` in `pbatoolkit.profiling.Profiler` to profile code external to PBAT, allowing for an integrated profiling experience while using various scientific computing packages*.
+> *Use method `profiler` of `pbatoolkit.profiling.Profiler` to profile code external to PBAT, allowing for an integrated profiling experience while using various scientific computing packages*.

 ## Contributing